ioncache/dotfiles/README.md

 Not completely necessary, but may be desired.
 Will be installed by default if possible.

+- ctags - this will only install on OSX as the BSD one installed is fairly outdated - https://github.com/universal-ctags/homebrew-universal-ctags
 - exa - ls replacement - https://github.com/ogham/exa
 - fzf - fuzzy finder - https://github.com/junegunn/fzf
 - git-extras - some extra commands for git - https://github.com/tj/git-extras